 The proposed study may involve interviews and case studies of individuals or groups of leaders themselves or case studies of this process in different organizations from the individual leader perspective.
 Approaches for including employees in sharing equity and profits in these types of organizations should be addressed in the proposal if applicable to the organization being studied.
 Doctoral candidates, untenured and tenured professors and senior scholars in the social sciences and humanities with a Ph.D. in a related discipline may apply for a $25,000 stipend that can be use for research/travel/personal expenses in order to accomplish the study.

-Please submit an email application with a 1500 word proposal and a vita by February 29, 2024 to fellowship_program@smlr.rutgers.edu with decisions by April 15, 2024 in order to begin research July 1, 2024.
+Please submit an email application with a 1500 word proposal and a vita by March 1, 2025 to fellowship_program@smlr.rutgers.edu with decisions by May 1, 2025 in order to begin research July 1, 2025.
 The proposal should address in detail how the scholar plans to carry out the study within one year.
 Recipients will be Fellows in the fellowship program of the Institute for the Study of Employee Ownership and Profit Sharing and part of its national scholarly network and are expected to attend fellows conferences annually.
-Please have three letters of reference sent separately to: fellowship_program@smlr.rutgers.edu
+Please have three letters of reference sent separately by letter writers to: fellowship_program@smlr.rutgers.edu